-Spanish mackerel (Scomberomorus maculatus) are migratory and move into specific areas to spawn.
-They mature by age 2 years and can live up to 12 years.
-They primarily eat other fish species (herring, sardines, menhaden) and to a lesser extent crustaceans and squid at all life stages (larvae to adult).
-They are eaten primarily by larger pelagic predators like sharks, tuna, and bottlenose dolphin.
+Spanish mackerel (Scomberomorus maculatus) is migratory and moves into specific areas to spawn.
+It matures by age 2 years and can live up to 12 years.
+It primarily eats other fish species (herring, sardines, menhaden) and to a lesser extent crustaceans and squid at all life stages (larvae to adult).
+It is eaten primarily by larger pelagic predators like sharks, tuna, and bottlenose dolphin.

-Spanish mackerel occurs throughout the coastal zones of the western Atlantic from southern New England to the Florida Keys and throughout the Gulf of Mexico (Collette and Russo 1979).
+Spanish mackerel occurs throughout the coastal zones of the western Atlantic from southern New England to the Florida Keys and throughout the Gulf (Collette and Russo 1979).
 Adults usually are found from the low-tide line to the edge of the continental shelf, and along coastal areas.
-They inhabit estuarine areas (especially higher salinity areas) during seasonal migrations, but are considered rare and infrequent in many Gulf estuaries.
-The species may occur in depths up to 225 ft (75 m) but are primarily found in depths of 60 ft (20 m) or less.
+They inhabit estuarine areas (especially higher salinity areas) during seasonal migrations but are considered rare and infrequent in many Gulf estuaries.
+It may occur in depths up to 225 ft (75 m) but is primarily found in depths of 60 ft (20 m) or less.

 Spawning occurs along the inner continental shelf from April to September.
 Eggs and larvae are most frequently found offshore over the inner continental shelf at temperatures between 68°F (20°C) and 89.6°F (32°C) and salinities between 28 and 37 ppt.
-They are found frequently in water depths from 27 ft (9 m) to 252 ft (84 m), but are most common in <150 ft (50 m).
+Eggs and larvae are found frequently in water depths from 27 ft (9 m) to 252 ft (84 m) but are most common in <150 ft (50 m).